papiodesu/leptos_book/src/appendix_reactive_graph.md

 - "Check": it is possible it has changed
 - "Dirty": it has definitely changed

-Updating a signal "Dirty」 marks that signal 「Dirty」, and marks all its descendants 「Check", recursively.
+Updating a signal "Dirty" marks that signal "Dirty", and marks all its descendants "Check", recursively.
 Any of its descendants that are effects are added to a queue to be re-run.

 ```
     ____A (DIRTY)___